trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 - ``\rho_b`` is the density of particle ``b``,
 - ``\nabla_a W_{ab}`` is the gradient of the smoothing kernel ``W_{ab}`` with respect to particle ``a``.

+TrixiParticles evaluates this sum over every interacting physical fluid system.
+A neighboring fluid therefore contributes its `color_value` even when it does not compute its own normals.
+Particle-packing preprocessing systems are excluded.
+At a free surface, particles in the unrepresented exterior phase are absent from the sum.

 ```@eval
 using CairoMakie